 Deputy Manny Quinn: Stiff Arm of the Law

-For runners and crew traveling through Twin Lakes during the epic “Race Across the Sky” 100-mile Run this weekend, it’s good to know that Deputy Manny Quinn will be on patrol, keeping traffic at a safe speed as hundreds of ultra-endurance athletes pass thru this southern aid-station.
 Deputy Manny Quinn of Twin Lakes may be a soft-spoken, man-of-few words, but he is still the badge-wearing protector of Lake County’s southern portal along Highway 82.
 So, be sure to give him a wave if you see him in the village!

-In the meantime, here’s a story about this officer to keep you entertained while waiting for your racer to pass through!
+Here’s a story about this officer to keep you entertained while waiting for your racer to pass through!
 Thanks for your decades of service, Deputy Quinn, may you never retire or lose your head!